barkha1729/barkha.github.io/Readme.txt

 This repository is intented for personal and educational usecase.
-It was developed on the following template:
+I developed the website using the following template:

 Template Name: Kelly
 Template URL: https://bootstrapmade.com/kelly-free-bootstrap-cv-resume-html-template/